AayushiChauhan152/Data-Analysis-Project/README.md

 It is mainly divided into four parts:-
 - Data Wrangling

--Exploratory
+- Exploratory

--Model Development
+- Model Development

--Model Review and Evaluation
+- Model Review and Evaluation

 # Softwares and Libraries Used: